Playworks Southern California Completes Park on the Move Program Partnership Year #1

 Playworks celebrates year one of three in partnering with Park on the Move, a mobile program to bring a unique play experience to youth in neighborhoods who have limited access to park and recreation space.

 On the Friday before Super Bowl LVI, the Super Bowl Host Committee gathered at a Playworks partner school in Lennox, CA to announce the grant recipients for the Super Bowl LVI Legacy Program – Park on the Move.
-Alongside LA84 Foundation, Play Equity Fund, and County of Los Angeles Department of Parks & Recreation, Playworks Southern California committed to three summers in playing a vital role towards closing the play equity gap* and ensuring all kids have access to play within Los Angeles County neighborhoods.
+Alongside LA84 Foundation, Play Equity Fund, and County of Los Angeles Department of Parks & Recreation, Playworks Southern California committed to three summers in playing a vital role toward ensuring all kids have access to play within Los Angeles County neighborhoods.

 Parent Jaden Rayas shared what they learned from their experience at Park on the Move event this summer: